XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/troubleshooting/health-check-interventions.md

+---
+html: health-check-interventions.html
+parent: troubleshoot-the-rippled-server.html
+blurb: Use the rippled server's health check as part of automated infrastructure monitoring.
+---
 # Health Check Interventions

 The [Health Check method](health-check.html) can be used by automated monitoring to recognize when a `rippled` server is not healthy and prompt interventions such as restarting the server or alerting a human administrator.